RHIT-CSSE/csse220/Homework/RefactoringInheritance/README.md

 # Part 1: Redesign (Inheritance)
 After running the simulation and understanding what is happening a bit, take a look at the code in Particle and TagPlayer.
-There is an *embarassing* amount of code duplication in these files.
+There is an *embarrassing* amount of code duplication in these files.
 Is there a way we could use inheritance here?
 Make a quick sketch of how you could do this (not required for turning in).